ninjaframework/ninja-appengine/README.md

 - You can use jetty to run your app:

     mvn jetty:run -Pjetty-dev
-    (automatially picks up changes, but does not provide built in admin tools)
+    (automatically picks up changes, but does not provide built in admin tools)

 Hint: If you are using the devserver it makes a lot of sense to automatically touch appengine-web.xml